fly-lang/fly/llvm/docs/Atomics.rst

 The MachineMemOperand for all atomic operations is currently marked as volatile;
 this is not correct in the IR sense of volatile, but CodeGen handles anything marked volatile very conservatively.
-This should get fixed at some point.
+This should getValue fixed at some point.

 One very important property of the atomic operations is that if your backend supports any inline lock-free atomic operations of a given size, you should